oraichain/orai/x/provider/spec/02_messages.md

 [MsgEditAIDataSource](https://docs.orai.io/docs/WhitePaper/ProtocolMessages#msgeditaidatasource)

 - Cannot find the AI Data Source given its unique identifier.
-- AI Data Source old name or source code or new name is empty.
+- AI Data Source old name or address or new name is empty.
 - Wrong owner of the AI Data Source.
 - The fee type is invalid.